 - Children’s Program Interns

 Contact: Louise Deroualle, firstname.lastname@example.org, 970/924-5050

 The Ceramic internship is intensive.
 In order to maintain a high level of quality, workshops are given top priority.
 Interns are responsible for organizing the class schedule, loading and firing all kilns, mixing glazes, assisting the faculty, working with the students, and cleaning the shop, among other duties.
-Interns take turns being the studio monitor from 7PM – 9PM each weekday.
+Interns take turns being the studio monitor weekday evenings.
 Kiln loading is frequent, including evenings and weekends.
-All ceramic interns must stay until August 29, 2020 and at least two will stay until September 30, 2020.
+Ceramic interns must stay until September 29, 2021.

 Photography & New Media Interns